Cafaggi/bedu_postworks/README.md

 ```
 <p align="justify">
 To modify users, dogs, or walks, make a PUT request to the corresponding endpoint. <br>
-Autentication is needed for modify users <br>
+Authentication is needed for modify users <br>

 If an ID is required to modify an object, refer to post section for information about the elements and validation in each object.
 </p> <br>